hashgraph/hedera-mirror-node/docs/design/custom-fees.md

 ## Goals

-- Ingest custom fees in TokenCreate and TokenUpdate transactions to the database
+- Ingest custom fees in TokenCreate and TokenFeeScheduleUpdate transactions to the database
+- Ingest the fee schedule key in TokenCreate and TokenUpdate transactions to the database
 - Ingest assessed custom fees in the transaction record to the database
-- Expose custom fees via REST APIs
+- Expose the fee schedule key and custom fees via REST APIs
 - Expose assessed custom fees via REST APIs
 - Support historical token custom fees lookup